-Date From: Provost Marshal/Police Chief То: MCPA Head of Training and Education, Law Enforcement and Corrections Branch, Security Division, Plans, Policies & Operations, Headquarters Marine Corps Subj: REQUEST FOR WAIVER FOR BASIC POLICE OFFICER COURSE (BPOC); (OFFICER) Ref: (a) MCO 5580.2: (b) MCCLE Policy Encl: (1) Resume and training history, Officer and var Per refe initial w Mr./Mr PMO/M with ref deration of Mr./Mrs./Officer 's experience and prior attendance at the Military Police School ious law enforcement courses, it is requested that a waiver be granted for his/her attendance at BPOC. rence (a), Mr./Mrs has sufficient law enforcement training and experience to warrant an vaiver. s is currently in the hiring process for a GS-0083-07 police officer position as the MCPD is currently serving as In accordance ference (a), Mr./Mrs has performed law enforcement duties for a minimum of two (2) years, duate of training academy, and qualifies for consideration for an academy waiver.
-In addit ion to his/her law enforcement experience, Mr./Mrs has attended a wealth of specialized law ment training: List Co urses here: in refer opinion that Mr./Mrs meets the requisite law enforcement training and education identified ence (a) in order to be successful within the Marine Corps Civilian Law Enforcement Program. nt of contact for this request is, at (phone number) or (email address.
+Date From: Provost Marshal/Police Chief То: MCPA Head of Training and Education, Law Enforcement and Corrections Branch, Security Division, Plans, Policies & Operations, Headquarters Marine Corps Subj: REQUEST FOR WAIVER FOR BASIC POLICE OFFICER COURSE (BPOC); (OFFICER) Ref: (a) MCO 5580.2: (b) MCCLE Policy Encl: (1) Resume and training history, Officer and var Per refer initial variation Mr./Mr PMO/N with resist a gra In addit ideration of Mr./Mrs./Officer's experience and prior attendance at the Military Police School rious law enforcement courses, it is requested that a waiver be granted for his/her attendance at BPOC. erence (a), Mr./Mrs has sufficient law enforcement training and experience to warrant an vaiver.
+The section of Mr./Mrs is currently in the hiring process for a GS-0083-07 police officer position as the MCPD Mr./Mrs is currently serving as In accordance ference (a), Mr./Mrs has performed law enforcement duties for a minimum of two (2) years, duate of training academy, and qualifies for consideration for an academy waiver.
+The section to his/her law enforcement experience, Mr./Mrs has attended a wealth of specialized law ement training: surses here: opinion that Mr./Mrs meets the requisite law enforcement training and education identified ence (a) in order to be successful within the Marine Corps Civilian Law Enforcement Program.
+The poi int of contact for this request is, at (phone number) or (email address.
 Signature of PM/PC